ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 The nice thing about viewing bears on our river is that there are no other people, except our guests around.
 There are no crowds of people like at Brooks Falls.
 You will encounter them just by being here.
 Often we see them looking for their next meal, while we are sitting down and eating ours at the lodge.

-In fact, the late season trout fishing saw some the very best specimens that we have ever landed here at ATA Lodge.
+The late season trout fishing saw some the very best specimens that we have ever landed here at ATA Lodge.
 We also had a number of weeks in mid August when guests chose to take advantage of flying out to some of the streams and tributaries upstream of us, which are famous for being able to target large trout by fishing for them behind spawning sockeye salmon.

 But truth be told, the best trout of the season were mostly caught in relative close proximity to the lodge.
 We are very pleased to have seen such good fish being caught all season long.
 This is especially true as the late season trout fishing had suffered with the decline of the chum salmon runs in the past few years.

 It has always been the huge chum salmon numbers that provided most of the food available for our resident rainbow trout.
-So will chum salmon numbers being at a 5 year high, together with this being an even numbered year when the pink salmon also run; it would seem that there was enough food in the system to keep enough of our resident trout near by!
+So with chum salmon numbers being at a 5 year high, together with this being an even numbered year when the pink salmon also run; it would seem that there was enough food in the system to keep enough of our resident trout near by!

 There are many eagles that can be seen while here.
-In fact there are some times in August and September, especially in certain parts of the braids you can literally seen more than a dozen just by turning your head from left to right!
+In fact there are some times in August and September, especially in certain parts of the braids you can literally seen more than a dozen eagles just by turning your head from left to right!

 Many first time visitors are surprised to find out that juvenile bald eagles are not golden eagles (which are also occasionally seen).
 They can't believe that the juvenile bald eagles can be so big, and not have a white head.
 It takes a few years before their head turns white and mature in to being recognized as the majestic birds of prey they are.

 At ATA Lodge, we are surrounded by millions of square miles of wild, pristine wilderness.
 It is a magical corner of our world that we feel honored to call home each season.
-As such, we get all types of visitors that are just passing through as they make their way up and down the river.
+As such, we get all types of wild "visitors" that are just passing through as they make their way up and down the river.

 Moose sighting are a big highlight for those who are fortunate enough to see them while here.
 This year, we did see quite a few all season long!
-They are such impressive animals.
+They are such massive and impressive animals.

 As already mentioned, this season, being an even numbered year, was a Pink Salmon year.
 Whereas we get a few Pink Salmon every year, on even numbered years, we get many, many more than odd numbered years.